Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/govern/project-dependencies.md

   - Configure models in upstream project with [`access: public`](/reference/resource-configs/access) and have at least one successful job run after defining `access`.
   - Define a deployment environment in the upstream project as [Production environment](/docs/deploy/deploy-environments#set-as-production-environment), ensuring at least one successful _deployment_ job run in that environment.
 Make sure the deployment job run generates a [manifest.json](/reference/artifacts/manifest-json) file, as this contains necessary metadata information for downstream projects.
   - If the upstream project has a Staging environment, run a job in that Staging environment to ensure the downstream cross-project ref resolves.
-- Each project `name` must be unique in your dbt Cloud account.
+- Each project `name` must be unique in your <Constant name="cloud" /> account.
 For example, if you have a dbt project (codebase) for the `jaffle_marketing` team, avoid creating projects for `Jaffle Marketing - Dev` and `Jaffle Marketing - Prod`; use [environment-level isolation](/docs/dbt-cloud-environments#types-of-environments) instead.
   - <Constant name="cloud" /> supports [Connections](/docs/cloud/connect-data-platform/about-connections#connection-management), available to all <Constant name="cloud" /> users.
 Connections allows different data platform connections per environment, eliminating the need to duplicate projects.
 Projects can use multiple connections of the same warehouse type.
 Connections are reusable across projects and environments.
 - The `dbt_project.yml` file is case-sensitive, which means the project name must exactly match the name in your `dependencies.yml`.
 For example, `jaffle_marketing`, not `JAFFLE_MARKETING`.